At Alex’s Lemonade Stand Foundation, we know that childhood cancer affects the whole family, not only the child who receives the diagnosis.

 Sibling Comfort and Care – Our SuperSibs Comfort and Care Program provides tools to help siblings during and long after this life challenge.
 In addition, parents are provided with resources to ensure appropriate and effective support at home, in school or at the hospital.

-This section of the website includes activities, words of support and resources for siblings and is divided into 4 section: 4- 7 years old, 8- 12 years old, teen and bereaved.
+This section of the website includes activities, words of support and resources for siblings and is divided into 4 sections: 4- 7 years old, 8- 12 years old, teen and bereaved.
 Each section meets the child where they are, both in age and in stage of their journey.
 For younger kids, adult supervision is required, but we recommend that you sit with your older kids to talk about the activities on each page.

 The SuperSib Ambassador program offers siblings of children with cancer an opportunity to share their stories and experiences with other kids, families, ALSF and SuperSib supporters, and even researchers.
 The program allows siblings to pick their own level of involvement which can range from speaking at events to visiting schools in their community (which usually include creative and fun lemonade stands!!).